spencerlambert/WebDL/php/README.md

     $table->push_column('account_phone', 'Phone Number');

     // tell the Page Block you are finished
-    // the DLM (Data Link Module) will be called and the names and phone numbers retrieved.
+    // at this point, the DLM (Data Link Module) will be called and the names and phone numbers retrieved.
     $table->finish();

     // display the table with the names and phone numbers.